pegeler/samplesizeCMH/README.md

 samplesizeCMH: Sample Size Calculation for the Cochran-Mantel-Haenszel Test
 ===============

-by Paul.
-W. Egeler M.S.
+by Paul W. Egeler M.S.

 ## Description
 This package provides functions relating to power and sample size calculation